CartoDB/academy/courses/04-sql-postgis/lesson-1.md

 FROM table_name
 {% endhighlight %}

 _Pro Tip:_ If you want to rename a column when you create a new table from query, you would write: `column_name AS new_name`.
 If you wanted to change `mag`, you would put `mag AS magnitude` into your SELECT statement.
 The AS keyword gives the old column name a new alias.
+Also not that this does not actually change anything in the original table--it just creates a new temporary table with the new information that you selected.
+We will explore methods for updating tables in the coming lessons.

 ## Filters show us WHERE...

 Still in the Data View, check out the tab below the SQL tab, the one that has a bar graph.
 This is our Filters tab.

 Filters in CartoDB are an excellent way to explore your data because they help you analyze the contents of columns by showing, depending on the characteristics of the data in the column, the unique entries, a histogram of the data distribution, or the range in values of another column.
-For instance, it may not be obvious to expect that _quarry_ and _quarry-blast_ are entries alongside _earthquakes_ in the `type` column.
+For instance, it may not be obvious to expect that _quarry_, _quarry_blast_, or _sonic_boom_ are entries that can exist alongside of _earthquakes_ in the `type` column.

 Start by exploring the options available when you apply the filters to your data.
-Look specifically at different collections of data and how you are presented with varying methods for filtering them.
+Look specifically at different columns of data and how you are presented with distinct methods for filtering.

 ![Filters]({{site.baseurl}}/img/course4/lesson1/filters.png)

 Things to notice:

-+ Filtering by `place` only lets you search for strings because of the large number of unique entries
++ Filtering by `place` only lets you search for strings because of the large number of unique, non-numerical entries
 + Filtering by `type` gives you a list of a few values because there are only a few unique entries
 + Filtering by `time` allows you to select a range in time
 + Filtering by `gap` gives you a histogram of the values in that column

 Behind the scenes, these filters are setting up SQL statements that are run against our data.
-Change the sliders, enter search terms, etc., to see how the data table changes in response to your filtering.
+To see how the data table changes in response to your filtering, change the sliders, enter search terms, etc.

-Once you've finished exploring your data with filters, remove all of the filters by clicking the grey circle with a **&times;** in the top right of each window's pane.
+Once you've finished exploring your data with filters, remove all of the filters by clicking the grey circle with an **&times;** in the top right of each window's pane.
 Then re-add the filter for `type`, deselect all entries except _earthquake_ and _quarry_, and switch to the SQL tab to see what your filtering produces for a SQL statement.

 As you will see, filters show us the WHERE clause that allows you to select rows based on criteria you set.
 In this case, the WHERE clause chooses all rows that have either "earthquake" or "quarry" in the `type` column.
 That is, a row is only chosen if `type` matches "earthquake" or "quarry".

-We could easily flip this condition around by placing the NOT keyword before IN.
+We could easily flip this condition around by placing the NOT keyword before IN, and we would only get all rows that do not have "earthquake" or "quarry" in the `type` column.

 Delete all of the text _after_ WHERE, and type `cartodb_id = 4`.
 Once you finish typing, apply the query and inspect the results.
 As you will see, all records that do not have a `cartodb_id` of 4 disappear from view.
 You can apply other conditions, such as `cartodb_id > 2` or even on-the-fly calculations such as `cartodb_id * 2 > 4`.

-Switch back to the Filters tab and add an additional filter.
+Switch back to the Filters tab, hit "Clear view" to clear the last SQL command, and add an additional filter.
 This time choose `depth`, then select a range and switch back to the SQL tab.
 We can discover that we can use the following inequalities:

 + `>` for greater than
 + `<` for less than